sohale/gpu-experimentations/experiments/14_minisa1/readme.md

 Virtual machine specifications:

-## 🧠 MiniISA: Minimal Instruction Set Architecture for MLIR PoC
+## 🧠 MiniISA1: Minimal Instruction Set Architecture for MLIR PoC

-MiniISA is a minimal, Turing-complete CPU model designed for MLIR dialect development, emulation, and compiler optimization passes.
+MiniISA1 is a minimal, Turing-complete CPU model designed for MLIR dialect development, emulation, and compiler optimization passes.
 It includes a basic instruction set and a vector/tensor extension for operations like dot products.
 The goal is to serve as a backend target for MLIR lowering, fusion, and profiling.

 ---